Doctor Who Monsters, Aliens and Villains

 (Stephen Cole)

-In The Doctor’s last encounter with the Zygons, the Tenth Doctor and Martha Jones were paying a visit to the Lake District in 1909 when they encountered a group of Zygons hiding in the lake, as well as learning that a dead Skarasen had been discovered on the lake bank and its mate had been sighed, prompting a hunt for the “Beast of Westmorland” (As the creature was referred to in the papers).
+When The Doctor next faced the Zygons, the Tenth Doctor and Martha Jones were paying a visit to the Lake District in 1909 when they encountered a group of Zygons hiding in the lake, as well as learning that a Skarasen had been discovered on the lake bank and its mate had been sighted in the area, prompting a hunt for the 'Beast of Westmorland' (As the creature was referred to in the papers).
 Although The Doctor offered the Zygons his aid in learning what had killed the Skarasen and at least one of their number - he and Martha having witnessed a dying Zygon while they were out driving -, the Zygons rejected his aid, forcing The Doctor to try and reprogram a Zygon signal device to draw the Skarasen - and hence the Zygons - to the Arctic.
 In a meeting with the Zygons, The Doctor discovered that their ship had crash-landed in the Lake a while ago and they had subsequently lost control of the Skarasen, using the humans to recapture it as their own lack of food left them too weak to do so themselves (As well as creating a Zygon ‘civil war’ as the Zygons fought over the milk shortage).
-Simultaneously learning that the Zyygons planned to take over Earth by killing the King of England when he visited the hunt - subsequently capturing and impersonating the various heads of state who would come to his funeral - The Doctor allowed the Skarasen to depart through an underground channel to the Irish sea, subsequently allowing the now-weakened Zygons - many of them having been killed during the Skarasen’s rampage - to return to their ship and remain in stasis.
 Unlike previous Zygons, these ones had gone so far as to duplicate dogs and cows rather than restricting themselves to people, providing them with an extra advantage in their attempts to blend in and remain hidden.
+Learning that the Zyygons planned to take over Earth by killing the King of England when he visited the hunt - subsequently capturing and impersonating the various heads of state who would come to his funeral -, The Doctor allowed the Skarasen to depart through an underground channel to the Irish sea, subsequently allowing the now-weakened Zygons - many of them having been killed during the Skarasen’s rampage - to return to their ship and remain in stasis.

 Return to the top of this page